jd-campbell/jd-campbell/Conference_Notes/PAG30.md

   * Genomic prediction accuracy in SoyNAM variey from 20% to 50%.
 Genomic selection performs as effectively as phenotypic selection for increasing seed yield in soybean.
 [Research paper](https://acsess.onlinelibrary.wiley.com/doi/full/10.1002/tpg2.20285)
   * Challenges for academic breeding programs:

-   Cost of genotyping
+   Cost of genotyping.
-   Turnaround time and Human resources (PostDocs and Graduate students + Temporary workers) Risk of failure
+   Turnaround time and Human resources (PostDocs and Graduate students + Temporary workers).
+   Risk of failure.

   * Efforts to help the challenges -> Database development and training material